-Regular Applicants.
 The application deadline for undergraduate applications is normally 30 days before the beginning of the semester; however, the deadline is subject to earlier closing without notice especially for fall semester.
-In recent years, the number of qualified freshman applicants has exceeded available spaces.
-Those persons who qualify for admission after having completed the eleventh grade fill the freshman class initially.
-For fullest consideration, apply as early as possible during the senior year of high school.
+In recent years, the number of qualified first-year student applicants has exceeded available spaces.
+Those persons who qualify for admission after having completed the eleventh grade fill the first-year students class initially.
+For fullest consideration, apply as early as possible during senior year of high school.